Modification Date: 2018-06-04 10:46:38

-This is a terra cotta clay with added frit to make it vitrify at cone 03.
-L3724E has 5% frit, this one has 10%.
+The original goal was a terra cotta clay with added frit to make it vitrify at cone 03.
+The previous version to this one, L3724E, has 5% frit, this one has 10%.
 The former has better red color as a slip, this one is better as a body itself.
-The intent was to use L3685T as a white and colored slip on this, then finish with a transparent glaze to produce stoneware.
 Although the development effort spanned a year, it ended in only partial success.
-It was found that this body (and many variations of it) is too volatile, there is too narrow a temperature window between too mature and too porous.
+It was found that this body (and many variations of it) was too volatile, there is too narrow a temperature window between too mature and too porous.
 When too mature, the fired shrinkage was very high, the color went from red to brown and the glaze was filled with bubbles from decomposition occurring within the over-fired body.
 When too open, the color was good but it was too susceptible to absorption of water into the matrix, this could be seen at sites of glaze imperfections where the water could get through.
 However, if you carefully watch glaze fit and make sure there are no imperfections in the glaze surface, this body could be successfully used at cone 04 to make quite strong ware.

 L3724F fluxed terra cotta slip applied over a white burning stoneware (L3685R) fired at cone 03.
 Most slips in use are not adequately fluxed and do not adhere well to the body below.
 The frit in this one attaches much better and even enables it to develop a sheen.
 Also, because of its volatility of color in the cone 03 range, variations in the shade and degree of sheen will impart an appearance like flashing.